Bolaji5821/Stable-OdaBot/README.md

 OdaAnime TelegramChatbot
 Developed by [Oyedele Bolaji]

-This is a Chatbot for Telegram that can generate Images using a prompt from the User and sends back the generated Image.
+This is a Chatbot for Telegram that can generate Images using  stabble diffusion api with a prompt from the User and sends back the generated Image to the chat.

 Implemented Commands

 Command	Description
 /start	Does nothing special just writes a welcoming message to the user.
 /generate Generates an image according to what was entered behind the command.
 For example "/generate Van Gogh playing american football".
 /help	Shows a small informational text about how /generate works.
 Setup
 For the Bot we need two Tokens which are simple to get but you need a github account for one of them.